dulingo

 Candidates appearing or preparing for a coding interview must keep themselves updated about the recent developments taking place in the field of coding as the interviewer might start the interview by asking ‘What are your views on the latest developments in coding?’
 Or the interview might present a problem to you when your coding skills are required to solve it.

-Sometimes appearing for an interview where you are required to highlight your personal opinions and technical skills at the same time can be arduous.
-But as they say, every problem has a solution at its own level, and so does a job interview or coding interview.
+Answering interview questions and showing your technical skills at the same time can be arduous.
+But as they say, every problem has a solution at its level, and so does a job interview or coding interview.
 Below we have divided the coding interview questions into two categories: Conceptual and Programming Questions.
-Below we have discussed the conceptual interview questions asked to a developer in a job interview.

 Answer: “A data structure is a collection of information stored in a computer’s memory or storage system to facilitate various operations and manipulation of that data.
 It defines how data is organised, accessed and managed and the relationships and operations that can be performed using that specific data.”